-- 1. International application for admission - 2.
-Non-refundable \$100 application fee U.S. dollars - 3.
-Official transcript(s) in both the native language and English from all secondary schools - 4.
+- 1. International application for admission - Official transcript(s) in both the native language and English from all secondary schools - 3.
 Immunization Form: All students must submit proof of proper immunizations and a recent physician's examination.
 Immunizations can be obtained from a family physician or a local health department.
-Any questions or appeals because of extenuating circumstances related to immunization requirements must be filed with and approved by the Director of Health Services prior to enrollment. - 5.
-Confirmation of Financial Support: This form must be completed by the individual (student and Parent or sponsor) affirming the availability of financial resources to pay for the student's expenses while attending Carson-Newman University.
-An official of a bank or other financial institution must complete the appropriate section of this form.
-Supporting documents from such institutions must also be submitted. - 6.
+Any questions or appeals because of extenuating circumstances related to immunization requirements must be filed with and approved by the Director of Health Services prior to enrollment. - Confirmation of Financial Support: This form must be completed by the individual (student and Parent or sponsor) affirming the availability of financial resources to pay for the student's expenses while attending Carson-Newman University.
+To verify the support noted on the Confirmation of Financial Support, each individual providing support (parent, sponsor or student, if self-funding) must request a letter from their bank to verify account status and amount available.
+Bank letters must be written on bank letterhead, including the bank name and location, be currently dated (within last 6 months) and written in English.
+Furthermore, the bank letter should list of the name of an individual bank customer, not a company, should state how long the individual has been a customer of the bank, list of average amount available in accounts and amount currently readily available, in local currency and U.S. dollars.
+The official bank letter should be signed and dated by a bank representative, with their name printed legibly beneath their signature. - 5.
 Residence Hall Application: All students who wish to live on campus must submit a residence hall application.
 In order to receive a Resident Hall assignment, students must submit both the residence hall application and the Enrollment Fee/Deposit.
-If a student desires to live off campus, they must meet proper requirements and they must submit an off campus residence application. - 7.
-Choice of Major Form: All students must complete and submit a Choice of Major Form. - 8.
-Copy of Passport: All students seeking issuance of a Form I-20 must submit a photocopy of the photo page of their passport prior to being issued a Form I-20. - 9.
+If a student desires to live off campus, they must meet proper requirements and they must submit an off campus residence application. - Choice of Major Form: All students must complete and submit a Choice of Major Form. - 7.
+Copy of Passport: All students seeking issuance of a Form I-20 must submit a photocopy of the photo page of their passport prior to being issued a Form I-20. - 8.
 Application for Issuance of Form I-20: All students seeking issuance of a Form I-20 must submit a completed Application for Issuance of Form I-20.
-This form will serve as verification of the mailing address the student wishes his/her Form I-20 to be sent.
+This form will serve as verification of the mailing address the student wishes his/her Form I-20 to be